 University of Liverpool runs over 20 masters training programmes in the Faculties of Science, Engineering and Medicine.
 A number of the programmes have been supported by EPSRC in the past with the development of computer aided learning being an important feature.
 The masters training programmes are completely integrated into the University quality assurance and are informed by the excellent research carried out within the University.

 The university has nuclear research activities in 10 departments covering aspects of materials, radiochemistry, nuclear physics, fusion, nuclear medicine and environmental science.
 The university has considerable experience in industrially-focussed modular programmes and elearning formats.
 Manchester has also established the Dalton Nuclear Institute to coordinate and grow its nuclear research capacity.

 The Immobilisation Science Laboratory in the Department of Materials Science and Engineering is a multidisciplinary team studying all aspects of waste immobilisation from waste generation through waste treatment and conditioning to repository design and performance assessment.
 Its postgraduate taught courses examine the fundamental issues of processes and materials for nuclear waste immobilisation such as glasses, glass-composite materials, ceramics and metals.

 Nuclear Department, Defence Academy

-The primary role of the Defence Academy is to deliver nuclear education and training to all service and civilian personnel appointed to the NNPP and to deliver nuclear accident procedure courses to service and civilian personnel associated with the transportation of nuclear material.
-The Defence Academy will use its full range of academic expertise, from a staff of almost 100, to provide the consortium with core modules on the nuclear fuel cycle and criticality safety management, and an elective module on reactor thermal hydraulics.
+The primary role of the Nuclear Department of the Defence Academy is to deliver nuclear education and training to all service and civilian personnel appointed to the Naval Nuclear Propulsion Programme, and to deliver nuclear emergency response courses to Defence and emergency service personnel associated with the NNPP and/or the transportation of nuclear material.
+The Defence Academy will use its full range of academic expertise to provide the consortium with modules, currently delivering modules on nuclear safety case development, criticality safety management, and reactor thermal hydraulics.